Glossary

 Dfasl

-A compiled form of Medley Interlisp files.
+A compiled form of Medley Interlisp files with the extension “.dfasl”.

 DLISP